Ranked bandits in metric spaces: learning optimally diverse rankings over large document collections: Algorithms from prior work

-The ``zooming algorithm"~\citep[][Algorithm \ref{alg:zooming}]{LipschitzMAB-stoc08} is a more efficient version of \gridUCB: instead of iteratively reducing the grid size in the entire metric space, it selectively refines the grid in promising areas.
+The ``zooming algorithm"~\citep[][Algorithm \ref{alg:zooming}]{LipschitzMAB-stoc08} is a more efficient version of \gridUCB: instead of iteratively reducing the grid size in the entire metric space, it \emph{adaptively} refines the grid in promising areas.
 It maintains a set $\mathcal{A}$ of \emph{active subtrees} which collectively partition the leaf set.
 In each round the active subtree with the maximal \emph{index} is chosen.
-The index of a subtree is (assuming stochastic payoffs) the best available upper confidence bound on the \hlc{1}{click probabilities} in this subtree.
-It is defined via the \emph{confidence radius}\footnote{The meaning of $\confRad(\cdot)$ is that the sample average is within $\pm \confRad(\cdot)$ from the \hlc{1}{true} mean with high probability.} \hlc{1}{given (letting $T$ be the time horizon)} by
+The index of a subtree is (assuming stochastic rewards) the best available upper confidence bound on the click probabilities in this subtree.
+It is defined via the \emph{confidence radius}\footnote{The meaning of $\confRad(\cdot)$ is that w.h.p. the sample average is within $\pm \confRad(\cdot)$ from the true mean.} \hlc{1}{given (letting $T$ be the time horizon)} by

+\OMIT{ where $T$ is the time horizon, and $n(\cdot)$ is the number of times the subtree has been chosen so far. }